mimofa/Grid-Risk-Detection-Model/README.md

 This concatenation is deliberate: the Mamba embedding encodes the **temporal trajectory** of the grid (what has been happening over the past 128 steps), while the tabular features encode the **point-in-time physics** (what the grid looks like right now).
 Both signals are complementary and neither alone is sufficient.

+Critically, Mamba was trained with a 4-step prediction horizon — meaning its embeddings are specifically shaped to carry signal about near-future grid stress, not just the current state.
+By the time XGBoost receives the embedding, it is not classifying the present moment — it is classifying a temporal summary that already encodes leading indicators of what the grid will look like 4 steps ahead.
+This makes the full pipeline a genuine **early warning system**: the agent responds to a trajectory leading toward a crisis, not to a crisis that has already materialized.

 ### Manual Classifier Chain

 Rather than using sklearn's built-in `ClassifierChain`, a manual chain is implemented for finer control over calibration (full implementation can be found in the Agentic Grid Model.ipynb file):